getshogun/module-shogun-page-builder/README.md

 ## Setup (after completing installation)
 ### Verify and activate integration
 - Login to your magento backend admin and go to **System -> Integrations**
-- You should see an entry in the list of integrations for `Shogun Page Builder - Integration` - click 'Activate'
+- You should see an entry in the list of integrations for `Shogun Page Builder - Integration` - click **Activate**
-- When the confirmation dialog appears, click 'Allow'.
+- When the confirmation dialog appears, click **Allow**.
 - A new popup window will appear when integrating with Shogun.
 Once it disappears, you should be taken back to the main integrations page, at which point the integration's status should be 'Active'.